Revisiting Entropy in Reinforcement Learning for Large Reasoning Models: What Factors Govern Entropy Dynamics, Both Theoretically and Empirically?

 \subsection{Training Data Diversity}

-\begin{findings} Lower data diversity leads to more pronounced entropy collapse during RLVR training.
-Moreover, training data size is not the only factor determining the performance of LLMs trained with RLVR, as LLMs trained on approximately 600 samples can perform comparably to those trained on about 17k samples. \end{findings} To examine how training data diversity affects the entropy dynamics of LLMs, we train models on datasets with the same number of samples but different levels of diversity.
-Specifically, we construct subsets of the original training data using either K-means clustering or random sampling, ensuring that both methods select the same number of samples.
-Intuitively, subsets derived through K-means clustering are expected to exhibit lower diversity than those obtained via random sampling.
-Moreover, as the dataset size decreases, the overall data diversity is also expected to decline accordingly.

-For subsets constructed using K-means clustering, we apply K-means with the number of clusters $K = 1,000$.
-After clustering, the resulting clusters are sorted in descending order according to their sample counts.
-Each subset is then formed by selecting samples from the top $M$ clusters, where $M$ is set to 281, 112, 49, 21, and 9, corresponding to subsets containing 10,001, 5,031, 2,538, 1,246, and 616 samples, respectively.
-For subsets constructed via random sampling, we select the same numbers of samples (10,001, 5,031, 2,538, 1,246, and 616) as in the K-means based subsets to ensure a fair comparison.
-Finally, we train \texttt{Qwen2.5-Math-7B} with RLVR on both the K-means based and randomly sampled subsets, while keeping all training hyperparameters identical.
+For K-means clustering, each prompt is represented by a mean-pooled token embedding from the final layer of Qwen2.5-Math-7B.
+We perform K-means clustering with $K = 1,000$ and sort the resulting clusters in descending order according to their sample counts.
+Subsets are constructed by selecting samples from the top $M \in \{281, 112, 49, 21, 9\}$ clusters, yielding subsets of 10,001, 5,031, 2,538, 1,246, and 616 samples, respectively.
+For random sampling, we select the same number of samples to ensure a fair comparison.
+Qwen2.5-Math-7B is then trained with RLVR on all subsets using identical hyperparameters.

 Since the entropy of LLMs evolves dynamically during training, we employ an Exponential Moving Average (EMA) to mitigate short-term fluctuations and report the smoothed entropy at the final training step.
 Formally, at step $k$, the EMA-smoothed entropy $\mathcal{H}^{\text{EMA}}_k$ is defined as: